 What are the KPIs for email marketing?

-The most important and common KPIs for email marketing are open rate, click-through rate, and conversion rate.
+The most important and common key performance indicators (KPIs) for email marketing are open rate, click-through rate, and conversion rate.
 You can also track metrics like deliverability rate, unsubscribe rate, and list growth rate to understand what your subscribers want and need.

 What are some email metrics?

 The email metrics you track will depend on your goals and the type of campaigns you’re running.
-The most common email metrics are deliverability rate, open rate, click-through rate, conversion rate, unsubscribe rate, bounce rate, and ROI.
+Common email metrics include deliverability rate, open rate, click-through rate, conversion rate, unsubscribe rate, bounce rate, and return on investment (ROI).

 The five most common marketing metrics for email are: